necaris/blaze-dcpython-201608/README.md

 the slides, accompanying Jupyter notebook, and all the necessary data to execute the demo code.

+The slides are easiest viewed [via GitHub Pages](https://necaris.github.io/blaze-dcpython-201608), although the speaker notes are probably easiest to read in the `presentation.org` file.

 The full demo requires:

 - a Python environment with Jupyter notebook functionality, and all the dependencies